Kernel Methods for Unobserved Confounding: Negative Controls, Proxies, and Instruments: Related work

 In econometrics, closely related strategies adjust for unobserved confounding in dynamic settings: \textit{difference-in-difference} \cite{card1990impact,meyer1995natural,abadie2005semiparametric}, and \textit{panel proxy control} \cite{deaner2018nonparametric}.
 Traditional difference-in-difference analysis requires strong assumptions such as linearity and additive separability of confounding. \cite{athey2006identification} present a more general approach, called \textit{changes-in-changes}, articulated in terms of a nonseparable, nonlinear structural model.
 A key assumption is monotonicity of confounding effects.
 Importantly, the model I present allows nonlinearity \textit{without} requiring monotonicity of confounding effects.
 The panel proxy control approach is also articulated in terms of a nonseparable, nonlinear structural model, and its static special case closely resembles the negative control model. \cite{deaner2018nonparametric} presents a series estimator as well as innovative strategies to handle ill posedness and completeness for both static and dynamic settings.
 It is straightforward to use the techniques developed in this paper to derive an RKHS estimator for the panel proxy setting.
 See \cite{sofer2016negative} and \cite{deaner2018nonparametric} for explicit comparisons of negative control with difference-in-difference and panel proxy control, respectively.

+As previewed above, the causal parameters studied in this work are reweightings of a structural function called a confounding bridge, which closely resembles a nonparametric instrumental variable regression (NPIV).
+NPIV has a rich literature, including the seminal works of \cite{newey2003instrumental,hall2005nonparametric,blundell2007semi,darolles2011nonparametric,chen2011rate,chen2012estimation}, among others.
+The kernel ridge regression approach in this work employs RKHS-norm Tikhonov regularization over an infinite dimensional RKHS with a low effective dimension.
+See e.g. \cite{darolles2011nonparametric,hall2005nonparametric,horowitz2005nonparametric,carrasco2007linear, chen2012estimation}, and references therein, for a rich variety NPIV estimators that employ various types of Tikhonov regularizations over various infinite dimensional function spaces.
+In Appendix~\ref{sec:source}, I compare my approximation assumptions to the approximation assumptions employed in this literature, building on the discussion of \cite{chen2011rate}.

 I contribute to a growing literature that adapts RKHS methods to treatment effect estimation. \cite{nie2017quasi} propose an RKHS estimator of heterogeneous treatment effects under selection on observables and prove mean square error rates.
-I pursue a more general definition of heterogeneous treatment effects conditional on some interpretable subvector $V\subset X$ \cite{abrevaya2015estimating} and allow for unobserved confounding. \cite{singh2019kernel} present an RKHS approach for nonparametric instrumental variable regression and prove mean square error rates. \cite{singh2020kernel} present an RKHS approach for treatment effects identified by selection on observables and prove uniform rates.
+I pursue a more general definition of heterogeneous treatment effects conditional on some interpretable subvector $V\subset X$ \cite{abrevaya2015estimating} and allow for unobserved confounding. \cite{singh2019kernel} present an RKHS approach for nonparametric instrumental variable regression and prove projected mean square error rates in the sense of \cite{ai2003efficient}. \cite{singh2020kernel} present an RKHS approach for treatment effects identified by selection on observables and prove uniform rates.
 I unify the RKHS constructions in both works in order to handle both ill posedness and reweighting.
 My work is complementary in that I consider a new causal setting.
-My uniform analysis applies to not only negative control treatment effects but also nonparametric instrumental variable regression, providing alternative results under fewer assumptions than \cite{singh2019kernel}.
-I build on fundamental statistical contributions from \cite{smale2005shannon,smale2007learning}.
+My uniform analysis applies to not only negative control treatment effects but also nonparametric instrumental variable regression, providing alternative results under the same assumptions as \cite{singh2019kernel}.
+I build on fundamental statistical contributions from \cite{smale2005shannon,smale2007learning,fischer2017sobolev}.